St. Patrick’s Day parades turn pandemic blues Irish green

 Over the weekend, Chicago dyed its river green, after doing so without much fanfare last year and skipping the tradition altogether during the initial virus onslaught.

-Boston, home to one of the country’s largest Irish enclaves, is resuming its annual parade Sunday after a two-year absence.
-So is Savannah, Georgia, where the parade’s cancellation disrupted a nearly two-century tradition.
+Boston, home to one of the country’s largest Irish enclaves, resumes its annual parade Sunday after a two-year absence.

-Some communities in Florida, one of the first states to reopen its economy, were also bringing their parades back.

-Since then, DeSantis has been one of the country’s leading voices against mask and vaccine mandates, as well as other pandemic measures.

-New York’s parade — the largest and oldest of them all, first held in 1762 — starts at 11 a.m. and runs 35 blocks along Fifth Avenue, past St. Patrick’s Cathedral and Central Park.
+New York’s parade — the largest and oldest of them all, first held in 1762 — runs 35 blocks along Fifth Avenue, past St. Patrick’s Cathedral and along Central Park.

 It’s being held as the city emerges from a discouraging bout with the highly contagious omicron variant, which killed more than 4,000 people in New York City in January and February.